ramp106/amiando/README.md

 used in the official documentation.
 For example, for a user, you should call first_name instead of firstName.

+### Pro-Tips

+In case of such error when you try to run tests:

+    webmock-1.7.10/lib/webmock/http_lib_adapters/typhoeus_hydra_adapter.rb:167:in `alias_method': undefined method `queue' for class `Typhoeus::Hydra' (NameError)

+probably you need to install:

+    libcurl

 ## Documentation

 The full amiando API isn't fully implemented yet, however you can find here the